 Instructions for exercising the right to cancel, if applicable, will be contained in the relevant product disclosure information which will be provided to you.

-Broadbench Limited is authorised and regulated by the Financial Conduct Authority (FCA), 25 The North Colonnade, Canary Wharf, London, E14 5HS.
+Broadbench Limited is authorised and regulated by the Financial Conduct Authority (FCA), 12 Endeavour Square, Stratford, London, E20 1JN.

 If you are dissatisfied with a recommendation we have made you are entitled to make a complaint.
 We have a complaints procedure that is available on request.
 If you wish to register a complaint, please contact us:

 The Online Dispute Resolution (ODR) platform is available for consumers to make complaints about products and services bought online.
-Full details of the ODR can be found on its website at http://ec.europa.eu/consumers/odr/ Financial Services Compensation Scheme.
+Full details of the ODR can be found on its website at https://ec.europa.eu/consumers/odr/

 Insurance – advising and arranging is covered for 90% of the claim, without any upper limit.
 Mortgages – advising and arranging is covered up to a maximum limit of £50,000.